 The demolition of the original Penn Station, which started in 1963, sparked widespread dialogue about building preservation.
 Public outcry from the destruction of this structure helped fuel the 1965 Landmarks Law.
 This created the NYC Landmarks Preservation Commission (LPC).

-Stand-alone landmarks and historical districts are designated to preserve areas of distinct character, significance, and “sense of place.”
+Stand-alone landmarks and historic districts are designated to preserve areas of distinct character, significance, and “sense of place.”
 Brooklyn Heights was the first neighborhood in the city to receive historic status, and now there are 141 historic districts throughout the city, with more to come in the future.
 About 27% of all of Manhattan’s land is within a historic district, versus 4% for the entire city.

 Located here is an interactive map that displays historic districts, as well as individual, interior, and scenic landmarks.